thisisxvr/ds-and-a/README.md

 - [A Gentle Introduction to Algorithm Complexity Analysis](http://discrete.gr/complexity/)

 ## Credits
-All assignments, test data, sample code, and slides are the copyright of Robert Sedgewick and Kevin Wayne of Princeton University.
+All assignments, test data, sample code, and slides are the copyright of Robert Sedgewick and Kevin Wayne.

 ## License
 MIT